enformatik/.github/profile/README.md

 ### 4. 🤖 Artificial Intelligence as Chain Reaction
 > *“AI… produce information, use it as a chain reaction, develop it by overlaying…”*

-In 2017, before the explosion of large language models and autonomous AI agents, this definition already saw AI not as static software, but as a **self-evolving, knowledge-building system**.
+In 2017, before the explosion of large language models and autonomous AI agents, this definition already saw AI not as static software, but as a **Self-improvement, knowledge-building system**.

 It describes **recursive learning, feedback loops, and emergent intelligence** — concepts now central to modern AI, from GPT models to agentic systems.